Yes! We Have Student Programs Too.

 Upcoming . . .

-Official Ring Ceremony: ASUNM Lobo Spirit, in collaboration with the Student Activities Center, will host their UNM Ring Ceremony in December for students who purchased a UNM ring and their families.
+Official Ring Ceremony: ASUNM Lobo Spirit, in collaboration with the Student Activities Center, will host their UNM Ring Ceremony on December 4, 2014 at 6:00 p.m. in the SUB Ballroomat for students who purchased a UNM ring and their families.
 During the ceremony, participants dip their hand in red dye and the color stays on their hand for about a day during which time, students are able to show their red hands at local businesses in exchange for discounts.
 For more information contact Ryan Lindquist at email@example.com or call 505-277-4706.

 The Ring Design: Show off the Lobo, Hodgin Hall, the Sandias and UNM with every handshake.
 UNM students and alumni collectively designed the ring.
 Included in the design are the Lobo, Hodgin Hall and the Sandia Mountains, with UNM engraved on top.
 The ring comes in five sizes, in your choice of traditional or antique.
 You may also add a red gem.
 We also offer a simple Signet ring, in three different sizes.